EMarc2023/Forecasting_with_GBM/README.md

 This solution is best suited for short-term time-forecasting (with 1 a year time horizon), as the ML model was trained on a 2 year data with lag features of (1 day, 1 week, and 1 year - following the seasonalities).

 ## Production (MLOps) considerations and further developments
-While I have provided a simple unit test (`tests/test_predict.py`) and a simple CI/CD pipeline (for now), to turn this exercise for full-blown production workloads, I would:
+While I have provided a unit test (`tests/test_predict.py`) and a foundational CI/CD pipeline (for now), to turn this exercise for full-blown production workloads, I would:
 1. Further refine the models by performing a more detailed hyperparameter search and explore more interaction terms (such as combining weather and the day of the week and/or holiday season and geographic area).
 2. Add automated ML model retraining as new data arrives, and a data drift monitoring feature.
 The data drift monitoring will help both the data scientists and stakeholders, ensuring that the model adapts to seasonal trends or fluctuating taxi demand.
 3. Consider using scalable data handling (e.g., Dask, Spark for data wrangling, Airflow for data orchestration) if the data volume warrants it.
 4. Turn the prediction script into a backend API (using FastAPI/Flask) and then add a frontend (TypeScript/React) for better modularity and scalability.

+## Additional info: Taxi Demand Dashboard (Power BI)
+I have also added a PowerBI dashboard `NYC_taxi_yellow_taxi_PowerBI_dashboard.pbix` to show the key metrics (on the number of passengers, trip volume, fares) and general trends of the taxi demand and supplement the above ML modelling.

 ## License
 This project is licensed under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).